fdnd-agency/oncollaboration/handover.md

 ## What are the biggest concerns or challenges?

 **Login**
--	Making a working login system for the user
+-	Make a working login system for the user
 -	Comments are hard coded so the next step would be to connect the comments to the users that are currently logged in.

 ## What's recommended as the first step for the next team?